AgoraIO-Community/AgoraFireTV/README.md

 ## What is AgorafireTV
-Is a chrome extension that will allow you to watch your favorite shows from the confort of your browser :)
+Is a chrome extension that will allow you to watch your favorite shows from the comfort of your browser :)

 ## Project description
 - [Notifications for live shows](#notifications)